The MSC Chain of Custody Assessment Process

 Group Chain of Custody

-Group Chain of Custody is for businesses with a central office function and many locations distributing, processing or trading MSC certified seafood.
+Group CoC is for businesses with a central office function and many locations distributing, processing, or trading MSC certified seafood.
+Examples of businesses that are eligible for Group certification:

 - A trans-national seafood processing company with multiple sites